josmar-crwdstffng/angular/aio/content/guide/deployment.md

 <div class="callout is-helpful">

-<header>Don't eagerly import something from a lazy-loaded module</header>
+<header>Do not eagerly import something from a lazy-loaded module</header>

-If you mean to lazy-load a module, be careful not to import it in a file that's eagerly loaded when the application starts \(such as the root `AppModule`\).
+If you mean to lazy-load a module, be careful not to import it in a file that is eagerly loaded when the application starts \(such as the root `AppModule`\).
 If you do that, the module will be loaded immediately.

 The bundling configuration must take lazy loading into consideration.
-Because lazy-loaded modules aren't imported in JavaScript, bundlers exclude them by default.
+Because lazy-loaded modules are not imported in JavaScript, bundlers exclude them by default.
-Bundlers don't know about the router configuration and can't create separate bundles for lazy-loaded modules.
+Bundlers do not know about the router configuration and cannot create separate bundles for lazy-loaded modules.
 You would have to create these bundles manually.

 The CLI runs the [Angular Ahead-of-Time Webpack Plugin](https://github.com/angular/angular-cli/tree/main/packages/ngtools/webpack) which automatically recognizes lazy-loaded `NgModules` and creates separate bundles for them.